 - Vice Operations, Narcotics Investigations, and Criminal Patrol

 The Citizens’ Police Academy will by no means prepare you to become a police officer; however, it will give you a chance to walk a few steps in our shoes.
-Our next class will be sometime in the spring of 2011.
-The specific dates have yet to be determined, but we will announce that class in a general press release and specifically in the Kingsport Times News, on Charter Channel 16, and on our website when the date is finalized.
+The academy is held once or twice each year.
+The specific dates of our next class will be announced in a general press release, and specifically in the Kingsport Times News, on Charter Channel 16, and on www.KingsportPDBlog.com, when those dates are finalized.

 Click here to apply.